nucypher/nucypher/docs/source/staking/stake_initialization.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, all transaction and message signing requests are forwarded to the configured ethereum provider.
-To use a remote ethereum provider (e.g. Infura, Alchemy, Another Remote Node) a local transaction signer must
+To use another ethereum provider (e.g. Infura, Alchemy, Another Hosted/Remote Node) a local transaction signer must
 be configured in addition to the broadcasting node.
 This can be a hardware wallet, software wallet, or clef.

-For more detailed information see :doc:`../signers`
+For more detailed information see :doc:`/references/signers`

 .. code:: bash